Do you need to track and manage your inventory more effectively? If so, an ERP inventory module may be the right solution for you.

 - Purchasing and subcontracting

-It handles all the store activities of issues, dispatches, receipts and quality control.
-The lot wise stock of each item is maintained.
-Various MIS are provided for tracking stock movement.
+It handles all the store activities, issues, dispatches, receipts, and quality control.
+The lot-wise stock of each item is maintained.
+In addition, various MISs are provided for tracking stock movement.

 Cloud-Based Inventory Management

-- Can see the stocks of multiple warehouses and its location
+- Can see the stocks of multiple warehouses and their location

-- Reduces the risk of been stock-out, as it locates the items across the various warehouses.
+- Reduces the risk of being stock-out, as it locates the items across the various warehouses

-- Tracing the items using its batch number, serial number, and prices given by suppliers is easy.
+- Tracing the items using their batch number, serial number, and prices given by suppliers is easy

 - It creates inventory valuations of items.
 It uses the replacement cost, accounting cost, special cost, and average cost.

 - Identifies the unused stock and frequently used or sold stock in each warehouse.
-This analysis helps the suppliers to know the frequently sold goods in a particular area.
+This analysis helps the suppliers to know the often sold goods in a particular area.

-- Optimizes the cost along with the constant supply of the gods.
+- Optimizes the cost along with the constant supply of the goods

 ERP system’s entire process can be automated and secured by integrating it with IoT and Blockchain.